2024

 Speaker maintained a strong connection to the audience using body and voice to clarify and amplify their intent.

-To compete in the Spencer Prize, first-year students from the class of '27 and '26.5 must be nominated by a Middlebury College faculty- or staff-member.
+To compete in the Spencer Prize, first-year students from the class of '28 and '27.5 must be nominated by a Middlebury College faculty- or staff-member by Dec 13, 2024.

 Nominators are asked to recognize students for public speaking potential as well as current ability, or for their eloquence and engagement in classroom discussions.